Xronier/Xronier.github.io/_pages/portfolio.md

 <font size="15">Memories</font>

-A fullstack MERN social media application that allows users to perform CRUD operations on a MongoDB database.
+&emsp;&emsp;A fullstack MERN social media application that allows users to perform CRUD operations on a MongoDB database.
 Developed a REST API using Node.js, Express.js, and MongoDB.
 This REST API allows the client side of the application to communicate with the server side of the application (which are decoupled).
 The client side of the application is done with React to create a responsive UI.

 The code can be found [here](https://github.com/Xronier/memories_project)